 At first Tom denied giving his approval to the plot.
 When that turned out to be false, he switched to claiming there was nothing similar about the two plots.
 When that didn’t fly he changed his story to it was all an accident.
 These changes of excuse and other bits of procrastination ate up a month, by which time the current Thanos on-going art team was too far along for anything to be done about the situation.
 Too bad for me.
 So I am moving on.

 And, yes, Marvel Entertainment has treated me very well and generously.
 Them I like.”

 Here’s hoping they can right the ship soon, as the publisher’s very public fiascos are in stark contrast with the stellar box office and positive word of mouth the Marvel Studios movies are generating.

 Jim Starlin’s creation Thanos (played by Josh Brolin) will be front and center as the main villain in the hot-anticipated Avengers: Infinity War, which hits theaters on May 4, 2018.

 Wanna go to Disney?
-We recommend Mickey Vacations by Academy Travel, a Disney Platinum Earmarked agency.
+We recommend Academy Travel, a Disney Platinum Earmarked agency.
 Walt Disney World, Disneyland, Disney Cruise Line, Universal Orlando Resort and more -- they can do it all, and at no extra cost to you!
-CLICK HERE for a FREE no obligation quoteor call 609-978-0740 today!
+Fill out the form below or call 609-978-0740 today!